- Employee Engagement is vital to Human Resource management

 Employee Engagement does not have one set formula.
 It varies with respect to the person or group looking at it.
 To some, it means making employees feel better about the workplace.
 To others, it can stand for engaging employees in order to maximize their productivity.

-One very specific idea of employee engagement can also mean engaging employees to deliver their maximum, all the while helping them grow in their career by continuously working towards the development of their skills.
+One very specific idea of employee engagement in Recruitment Technology can also mean engaging employees to deliver their maximum, all the while helping them grow in their career by continuously working towards the development of their skills.

 This particular approach towards employee engagement focuses upon: